scionproto/scion/doc/ControlPlanePKI.md

 ## Trust Material Sources

 When dealing with crypto material operators should have a point to contact to do certain kinds of queries.
-Authoritative ASes are required to keep all certificate issued inside their ISD.
+Authoritative ASes are required to keep all certificates issued inside their ISD.
 Queries such as asking for the newest TRC should be sent to an authoritative primary AS.
 All other ASes are required to have the trust material to verify all messages they serve.
 E.g. an AS must have all certificate chains to verify all path segments it serves.